DiogoGramunha/yoda-combine/README.md

 # yoda-combine
 Combine items, for ox_inventory

-You can create your own combinations simply using the example in config.lua
+You can create your own combinations simply using the example in `config.lua`

+Add in your own actions if the system gets exploited in `server.lua`.

 Depedencies:
 -ox_inventory